 Preheat the oven to 350 degrees.

-Put a large pot of water on the stove over high heat for the pasta.
+Put a large pot of water with a pinch of salt on the stove over high temperature for the pasta.

 In a large pot, heat the olive oil over medium low heat.
 Add the onion and garlic and cook for 2-3 minutes until they begin to soften.